 On 03 May 2021, I obtained the Codex Wavetable Synth for free courtesy of Beat Magazin from Germany.
 My synth background is digital (think Roland D-50 or the Kawai K4) and, of course, analog (think the Roland Jupiter-8 or the Roland Juno-106) and wavetable synthesis is something I find quite intriguing.
 Of course, I know that Xfer Records Serum is considered to be the best but, having spent some time with Codex, I have to say that I am quite impressed.
 The fact that it is so easy to import samples in it makes it even more impressive.
 I love adding colour to my sound palette.

-And, now that I think of it, this allows me to have multiple setups: one based on SSL plugins, one based on API plugins, one based on the CLA compressors, one based on the Scheps Omni Channel, etc. And, of course, with the NLS Non-Linear Summer, I now have the SSL 4000G of Mark “Spike” Stent, the EMI TG12345 Mk 4 desk owned by Mike Hedges or the Neve 5116 console custom-made for Yoad Nevo.
+Now that I think of it, this allows me to have multiple setups for mixing and mastering: one based on SSL plugins, one based on API plugins, one based on the CLA compressors, one based on the Scheps Omni Channel, etc. And, of course, with the NLS Non-Linear Summer, I now have the SSL 4000G of Mark “Spike” Stent, the EMI TG12345 Mk 4 desk owned by Mike Hedges or the Neve 5116 console custom-made for Yoad Nevo.
 And I can now record through the Scheps 73… And, of course, on my master bus, I can have the Puigtec and the Puigchild.